Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 If you are pregnant and want to be proactive, to avoid developing a DRA early on in your pregnancy and to learn how to protect your abdominal wall as you lift and move, we are here to help you.
 Call us at (616)516-4334 to learn how to get started, or submit this online inquiry and we will be in touch.
 If you are post-partum and want to recover your body to include restoring your abdominal wall integrity and your pelvic health, we are specialists in this area.
 If you are a man or woman who comes to us with a pelvic pain, back pain, abdominal pain or hip pain condition, we will assess you to determine if you have a DRA and, if you do, we will take you through a progressive rehabilitative program to help heal it.
 Knowing how to accurately assess whether a DRA is present and how to properly manage it to foster its rehabilitation is our expertise and is often missing in standard orthopedic treatments for musculoskeletal pain, such as back pain.
 If you have bowel or bladder conditions such as constipation or urinary incontinence, as DRA may be a contributing factor.

-At the heart of our specialty at Purple Mountain PT is pelvic floor dysfunction.
+At the heart of our specialty at Purple Mountain PT is pelvic floor dysfunction, deep core training and abdominal rehabilitation.
 The pelvic floor muscles work in partnership with the abdominal wall.
-Because of this, we are experts at assessing and treating abdominal wall dysfunction.
-This is our jam!
+Because of this, we always assess and treat abdominal wall dysfunction for anyone with pelvic, back or hip issues.

 Purple Mountain Physical Therapy, located in Grand Rapids, Michigan, is a specialty pelvic health clinic.
 We treat women, men and kids who have pelvic floor dysfunction, pelvic pain, bladder and bowel problems.
 We also treat men, women and kids who have TM joint disorders involving myofascial pain, cervicogenic headaches and neck pain.
-When we work with pregnant and postpartum women we help overcome pelvic floor dysfunction, pelvic pain, bladder control problems, bowel troubles and intimacy related pain.
+When we work with pregnant and postpartum women we help overcome pelvic floor dysfunction, diastasis recti abdominis, pelvic pain, bladder control problems, bowel troubles and intimacy related pain.
 Our diastasis recti abdominis rehab program is for all of our patients because even children and men can have a DRA.
-When you choose Purple Mountain Physical Therapy you are choosing pelvic health experts who treat you comprehensively and holistically.
+When you choose Purple Mountain Physical Therapy you are choosing pelvic health, pregnancy and postpartum specialists who treat you comprehensively and holistically.
 We are here to help you and are privileged to be in your corner through your journey to looking and feeling your best!
 For more information contact us at (616) 516-4334 or fill out this online form and we will be in touch with you.